jessilyneh/React-Architecture/README.md

 Returns a reference to the component after rendering a React element into the DOM in the provided container (or return null for stateless components)

 ### Hydrate()
 Is the same as render() but is use to hydrate a container whose HTML contents were rendered by ReactDOMServer.
-React will attempt ti attach event listeners to the existing markup.<br/>
+React will attempt to attach event listeners to the existing markup.<br/>
 React Hydratation is a technique used that is similiar to rendering, but instead of having an empty DOM to render all of our react components into, we have a DOM that has already been built, with all our components rendered as HTML.<br/>
 This improves SEO and decreases the initial load time.

+### Caveats
+When whe working with SSR, remember: when SSR is being rendered, the code that they're executing its not in the browser.<br/>
+When the app becomes very heavy (not by the content, but by functionalities), SSR may make your loading times even longer.<br/>

+### Isomorphic Archteture
+Isomorphic architecture is a strategy that allows running the same unique application both on the client and on the server.<br/>

 ### commands